ADDING A SUB

 approach is to seal the ports, operate the 5 channels as "small",

-crossover at 80 (or even a bit higher, but NEVER lower) and
+crossover at 80 (or even a higher, like 90 Hz, but NEVER lower)

 by setting (in the receiver or processor's setup menu) ALL

 the distances THE SAME, and to a small number such as 7 feet;